cheminfo/node-pubchem/README.md

+# The code is now maintained in https://github.com/cheminfo/docker-pubchem

 # node-pubchem

 In this project we make a copy of pubchem and carefully calculate the monoisotopic mass of each of the molecule as well as the molecular formula taking into account charges, parts and isotopes.